illinois-cs418/illinois-cs418.github.io/_assignments/mp1.md

 + [HelloAnimation.js](https://github.com/illinois-cs418/illinois-cs418.github.io/raw/master/Examples/WebGL2/HelloAnimation/HelloAnimation.js)
 + [gl-matrix-min.js](https://github.com/illinois-cs418/illinois-cs418.github.io/raw/master/Examples/WebGL2/HelloAnimation/gl-matrix-min.js)

+You should change the author tag at the top of the HelloAnimation.js file to your name.
+When you download the files, keep them all in the same folder.

 ## Example Animation

-Here is an example of an animation that uses only an affine trnasformation applied using a `uniform` matrix sent to the vertex shader:
+Here is an example of an animation that uses only an affine transformation applied using a `uniform` matrix sent to the vertex shader:

 <iframe src="https://illinois-cs418.github.io/Examples/WebGL2/HelloAnimation/HelloAnimation.html" style="border:0px #000000 none;" height="600px" width="600px"></iframe>